 Sure, there will be some extra factors you’ll need to consider, but you’ve got your child in a quiet, loving home, working around your schedule, while cutting the cost of a nanny significantly.

 Nanny Lane suggests paying a nanny share nanny a little more than half of what you’d pay a nanny if they worked for your family alone.
+So, if the current rate for a nanny of one child in your neighborhood is $16/hour, both families might pay $10/hour, leaving the nanny with $20/hour.

 If you weren’t thrilled with a large daycare center, a smaller, in-home daycare might be a nice fit for your child.
 They are often run by moms with grown children, and in a loving home.

 Consider looking for one near your house, so drop-off and pick-up can be as convenient as possible.
 It’s also important to confirm that the center has been accredited, and properly licensed.
+Ask the daycare owner specific questions on your tour, and check Child Care Aware to learn about federal and state licensing requirements.

 Maybe you didn’t want your mother-in-law (MIL) to be your nanny, or your sister said she could only help one day a week.